Blog / Fraud analytics , Machine learning

 Rules were the foundations of old-school fraud solutions until machine learning came along and changed the game.
 Sleek, agile models made the overstuffed, creaking rulebooks seem outdated and a chore to maintain.

-Machine learning systems use historical data which is around 3 months old because it can take up to 90 days for chargebacks to come through.
+Machine learning systems use historical data which is around three months old, because it can take up to 90 days for chargebacks to come through.
 If models use only the most recent data, the model may not always be able to distinguish the latest attack vectors used by fraudsters (who haven’t caused a chargeback yet) from the rest of the recent genuine customers.

 A fraud analyst could be aware of an emerging trend in fraudster behavior, but the machine learning model hasn’t yet adapted to this behavior, or their business has not been targeted yet.
 In this situation, the analyst can proactively use rules to prevent this type of fraud before it impacts their business.
 Specific rules that drill down into the known characteristics of fraud with more than one condition can allow fraud managers to target exactly the right behavior.

 Although rules can be very useful in the ways outlined above, they can also be problematic if used in the wrong way.
-A single misconfigured rule has the power to potentially block all traffic, or allow every transaction, including all fraud - both of these conditions could be disastrous for a business.
+A single misconfigured rule has the power to potentially block all traffic, or allow every transaction, including all fraud.
+Either of these conditions could be disastrous for a business.

 Safeguards